It is one of the most touching passages in the entire book of Hebrews. A portion of the verse reads like this:

 Second, there is the matter of the Savior’s role as our priest.
 It was imperative that Jesus be made “like unto his brethren” (i.e., share in flesh and blood — Heb.
 2:14) if he was to become a “merciful and faithful high priest.”

 Because of that identity with us in the flesh, he is able to come to our aid (Heb.
 2:18).
 We may entertain every assurance that he personally knows the troubles with which we struggle in this shroud of flesh.

 Beyond the Flesh

 Nonetheless, he has retained his identity with humanity.
 Murray has noted: “The continuance of [Jesus’] humanity is indispensable to the discharge of His heavenly ministry” (p.
-334; see Jackson, 1987, pp. 13-15).
+334; see A Breathtaking View of the Love of Christ).